Dos 4.0 was just the beginning of a series of large holes, that Microsoft has done through the ages

 Then we have the Kin One and Kin Two, Microsoft's two smart phones with social networking features.
 The hardware was based on an Arm design but the phones could not run apps from third-party.
 Verizon began selling the two handsets in May 2010.
 48 days later they gave up and returned the phone to Microsoft.

 Kin One och Kin Two.

-In December, Wired published a number of leaked video that shows Microsoft's internal testing of Kin On and Kin Two.
-The testers have obvious problem with the interface, something which perhaps explains why the project ended as it did.
+In December, Wired published a number of leaked videos showing Microsoft's internal tests of the Kin One and Kin Two.
+The testers have obvious problems with the interface, something which perhaps explains why the project ended as it did.

 It has not gone particularly well for Microsoft's mobile operating system Windows Mobile.
 In January 2010 had admittedly 15,7 percent of the mobile market in the U.S., but two years later it was down to 3,9 percentage.

-Already in 2000 Bill Gates talked about the focus on tablet.
+Already in 2000 Bill Gates talks about the investment in Tablet PC.
 The first models with Windows XP Tablet PC Edition was born 2002 but did not get a very warm reception from the market.

 Four years later, Microsoft collaborated with Intel and Samsung in umpc project (ultra mobile pc) Origami.
 It resulted in a handful of small machines with touch screen, some of which ran Windows Tablet PC Edition.
 They were slow, clumsy and battery hungry and was not a success.